-BS 5250 - currently the 2011 edition, with an amendment in 2016 - is the code of practice for controlling condensation in buildings.
+BS 5250 - currently the 2016 edition - is the code of practice for controlling condensation in buildings.
 It provides building designers with guidance on safeguarding the health of occupants by considering likely sources of moisture, avoiding the build-up of excessive moisture, and preventing mould growth and condensation.
-Section 8.4 covers roof design.

 Moisture can be generated internally by building occupants or enter the building from external sources.
 It can also be present within the construction if the building has not been allowed to dry sufficiently.